w3c/did-wg/index.md

 There is no time limit set on when objections are upheld or rejected.
 It is typically  done within a month or two of the formal objections being raised, but can drag on for months after that.

+### What could be done in the future to avoid this?

+Probably not much; formal objections at the last minute can and do happen.
+It's been this way for decades and is unlikely to change.
+This particular occurence is especially disruptive because of an experiment that is being run to determine if the new formal objection process is acceptable to the membership.
+There are courses of action that the W3C Membership can take to resolve these concerns (but again, all of these are currently being debated):

+1. Make communicating with the W3C Council regarding the formal objection strictly off-limits outside of the formal objection process (public communication is allowed, but "backroom" communication is disallowed).
+Violating this hard line should result in removal from the W3C TAG or W3C AB because it is an egregious violation of trust in our elected representatives.

+2. Make recusal from the W3C Council decision mandatory for any individual that is associated on either side of the formal objection.

+3. Ensure that the W3C Staff are a substantive part of the formal objection process, and not relegated to the sidelines as they seem to be in the new W3C Council-based process.
+They are a check and balance that we should be depending on as a community.

+4. Strike down formal objections that made no attempt to engage with the Working Group.
+Allowing formal objections in the 11th hour accomplishes nothing other than stress, distrust, and drama -- three things we don't need more of at W3C.
+The W3C Process should be predictable, trustworthy, and boring.